 Using play-by-play data, I created a few visualizations of the lineup rotations employed by the Golden State Warriors.
 Here’s an example of the rotations for a single game – November 28th, 2016 versus the Atlanta Hawks.

 I also estimated the Warriors’ average rotation pattern over the course of the entire 2016-17 season.

 Looking at Draymond Green’s rotations from 2015-16, you can see how his minutes changed sporadically from game-to-game and then more systematically in the playoffs.

 And here’s a visual of the Warriors slowly abandoning the role of the traditional center.

 I also used play-by-play data to visualize minute-by-minute plus-minus stats for individual games and seasons.
-I looked at Stephen Curry’s crazy third quarters from the 2016-17 season as a test case for this type of chart.
-Here’s a typical example from Dec 5, 2015.
+Here’s an example from Dec 5, 2015.